rgmelvin/ci-proof-core/README.md

 1. Modify the program in `src/lib.rs`
 2. Add your own test in `tests/*.test.mts`

-   For more details on running CI-Proof-Core, see the [Beginner's Guide to ci-proof-core](https://github.com/rgmelvin/ci-proof-core/blob/main/docs/beginner-guide.md)
+   For more details on running CI-Proof-Core, see the [Beginner's Guide to ci-proof-core](https://github.com/rgmelvin/ci-proof-core/blob/main/docs/beginner-guide.md) for full instructions on running tests, understanding structure, and modifying the program.